-Solid wall insulation involves adding a layer of insulation to either the inside or the outside surface of the external walls, which reduces heat loss and fuel bills.
-As it is relatively expensive it is only recommended for walls without a cavity, or where for technical reasons a cavity cannot be filled.
-Internal insulation sometimes known as dry-lining, is where a layer of insulation is fiex to the inside surface of external walls; this type of insulation is best applied when rooms require redecorating and can be installed by a competent DIY enthusiast.
-External solid wall insulation is the application of an insulant and a weather protective finish to the outside of the wall.
+Solid wall insulation involves adding a layer of insulation to either the inside or the outside surface of the external walls, which reduces heat loss and lowers fuel bills.
+As it is more expensive than cavity wall insulation it is only recommended for walls without a cavity, or where for technical reasons a cavity cannot be filled.
+Internal insulation, known as dry-lining, is where a layer of insulation is fixed to the inside surface of external walls; this type of insulation is best applied when rooms require redecorating and can be installed by a competent DIY enthusiast.
+External solid wall insulation is the application of an insulant and a weather-protective finish to the outside of the wall.
 This may improve the look of the home, particularly where existing brickwork or rendering is poor, and will provide long-lasting weather protection.
-The External Wall Insulation Association keeps a register of professional installers.
+Further information can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).
 It should be noted that planning permission might be required.